chenghanhsieh/pixel-flux-tracing-technique/README.md

 This folder contains functions to compute 2D outflow mass, momentum, energy map using the Pixel Flux-tracing Technique developed by Hsieh et al. 2023. in prep.

 In this folder, I include an example for HH212.
-The HH212 data is observed by the Atacama Large Millimeter/submillimeter Array (ALMA).
+The HH212 CO J = 3-2 data is observed by the Atacama Large Millimeter/submillimeter Array (ALMA).

 To run the script, please download the HH212 fits cube:

 https://drive.google.com/file/d/1zwwOQr1Lw03PPmb4pfTQCfMvqPwM8WGt/view?usp=sharing

-1. First run the density script to get a H2 column density cube. python CO_density.py
+1. First run the density script to get a H2 column density cube.

+python CO_density.py

 The code will generate Den_HH212_CO32.fits.